Budgets are tight – how can I recognise and reward my staff?

 a group of young professionals

-Emotional salary is a term used to describe the non-financial benefits and intangible factors an employee receives that have a positive impact on their emotional and psychosocial state, such as a positive work environment, flexibility, a good work-life balance, opportunities for training and development, a supportive and caring manager and a sense of belonging.
+Emotional salary is a term used to describe the non-financial benefits and intangible factors an employee receives that have a positive impact on their emotional and psychosocial state, such as:

-Offering a strong emotional salary has many benefits for employers, too.
-Employees who feel valued and supported are more likely to be motivated and engaged in their work, improving job performance, productivity and retention.
+Offering a strong emotional salary also has many benefits for employers.
+Employees who feel valued are more likely to be motivated in their work, improving job performance, productivity and retention.

 2. Say ‘thank you’

-Regardless of the method you select, expressing your gratitude for their efforts and acknowledging the value they’ve added to the team or organisation demonstrates that you’ve not only noticed their success but value their contribution.
-It shows that you understand their effort is worthwhile and important.
+Regardless of the method you select, meaningful recognition efforts demonstrate that you’ve not only noticed their success but value their contribution.

 3. Work-life balance improvements

-From the right to disconnect to additional annual leave, work-life balance is high on employees’ agendas.
-Improving work-life balance can significantly contribute to enhancing employees’ experience and allow you to recognise staff when budgets are tight.
+From flexible working to parental leave, work-life balance is high on employees’ agendas this year.
+Improving work-life balance can significantly contribute to enhancing company culture and allow you to recognise employees when budgets are tight.

-The right to disconnect is gaining attention with some governments even mandating the employees right to not communicate or perform tasks outside of their normal working hours.
+The right to disconnect is gaining attention with some governments even mandating employees' right to not communicate or perform tasks outside of their normal working hours.

 Not everyone is motivated by a promotional pathway though.
 For other employees, the opportunity to work on more challenging or varied work and expand their skills may be more meaningful.
 Or perhaps you could consider giving them the opportunity to lead a project or scope out an identified opportunity for growth.

-It’s important to continue to acknowledge and action merit-based promotions, even when budgets are tight.
-Merit-based promotions demonstrate that you value an employee’s hard work and support their career growth.
+Merit-based promotions are an effective way of boosting morale and employee satisfaction, even when budgets are tight.
+This demonstrates that you value hard work and support their career growth.

 While you may not be able to offer a pay rise, you should still honour any pre-arranged commitment to promote an employee who has met the targets and objectives required to qualify for advancement.
 Failing to keep your word by not recognising such successes could demotivate an employee who has worked hard to be eligible for a promotion and may create an engagement and retention risk.